 What Is 3D Art and Animation?

 Three-dimensional art, or more specifically three-dimensional graphics, is any lifelike object engineered on a special type of software.
-The object is generally plotted on a Cartesian plane to simulate depth, and the software can add elements such as lighting and shadows to bring the object closer to life.
+The object is generally plotted on a Cartesian plane to simulate depth, and the software can add elements such as lighting and shadows to give the object a realistic form.
 The real magic, however, happens once artists incorporate movement.
 This is where 3D animation comes in.

 3D animation is the art of using motion to bring characters, vehicles, props, and more to life within TV shows, films, and games.— CG Spectrum —

 Much of 3D animation’s allure comes from the immersive experience it affords viewers.
-We can simplify the concept of 3D animation by deconstructing it down to its elements, which are:
+We can simplify the concept of 3D animation by deconstructing its elements, which are:

 - Three-dimensional models — often objects and characters